 What is a Second-Price Auction?

-In the second-price auction model, similarly with the first-price auction, the highest bidder wins.
+In the second-price auction model, similar to the first-price auction, the highest bidder wins.
 However, the final price is not equal to his initial bid, but just 0.01$ more than the second-highest bidder’s bid.

 Second-price auction has been an industry standard for many years.
-However, with RTB and header bidding coming to the fore, publishers were able to allow multiple ad exchanges (SSPs) to bid on their inventory simultaneously.
-Consequently, this created a lot of complexity and operational inefficiency inside second-price auctions.
+However, with RTB and header bidding coming to the fore, publishers could allow multiple ad exchanges (SSPs) to bid on their inventory simultaneously.
+Consequently, this created a lot of complexity and operational inefficiency in second-price auctions.
 Moreover, second-price auctions often involve hidden fees taken by SSPs.

 Second-Price Auction Example

 Again, three bidders participate in the auction (A, B, C).
 Their bids are:

 - Bidder C = 4$